durgavelukumar/project1/README.md

 <http://p1.durgavelukumar.me>

 ## Description
-A web page holding links for other projects and describing student.
+This is a web page holding links for other projects.
+This is also a portfolio describing the student.

 ## Details for teaching team
 N/A